gigalixir/gigalixir-cli/docs/source/main.rst

 ==============

   - A replica is a docker container that your app runs in.
-  - Replica sizes are available in increments of 0.1 between 0.2 and 16.
+  - Replica sizes are available in increments of 0.1 between 0.2 and 384, but for the higher sizes you'll need to `contact us`_ first.
   - 1 size unit is 1GB memory and 1 CPU share.
   - 1 CPU share is 200m as defined using `Kubernetes CPU requests`_ or roughly 20% of a core guaranteed.